Paul Lasike

-Paul Lasike (born 18 June 1990) is a New Zealand professional rugby union player for the Harlequins in the English Premiership and also with the Utah Warriors of Major League Rugby (MLR).
+Paul Lasike (born 18 June 1990) is a New Zealand professional rugby union player for the Utah Warriors in Major League Rugby (MLR).
 In American football, he played as a fullback in the National Football League (NFL).
 In international rugby, he plays for the United States national rugby union team.
 He played college football and rugby at Brigham Young University.

 Early life

 Lasike is one of 10 children in an ethnic Tongan family.
 He served a mission for The Church of Jesus Christ of Latter-day Saints in Alabama.
 Lasike is married to Ani, a native of Santos, Brazil.
 Ani's family moved to Sacramento, California when she was in her early teens.

 NFL career

 Arizona Cardinals

 Lasike was signed as an undrafted free agent by the Arizona Cardinals on 5 May 2015, but was waived on 5 September 2015.

 Chicago Bears

 Lasike was signed to the Chicago Bears' practice squad on 7 September 2015, but his contract was terminated the next day due to visa problems.
 On 21 September 2015, Lasike was re-signed to the Bears' practice squad.
 On 4 January 2016, Lasike signed a futures contract with the Bears.
 On 20 September 2016, he was released by the Bears.
 Two days later he was signed to the practice squad.
 He was elevated to the active roster on 5 October 2016.
 He was released by the Bears on 20 October 2016, but the Bears then re-signed him to their practice squad the following day.
 He was promoted to the active roster on 12 November 2016.
 On 11 May 2017, he was waived by the Bears.